Honeycomb - metrics and traces

 The Honeycomb official configuration guide.

-In order to send metrics and traces to Honeycomb, the API key and metrics dataset name need to be configured.
+In order to send metrics and traces to Honeycomb, the API key and dataset name need to be configured.
 Since the API key is sensitive data, we advise providing them via environment variables:

 1) x-honeycomb-team